I am an official Venezianico dealer.

 Which of the two new colors is the right one?

-- Blue feels sportier, clearer, and more versatile.
+- Blue appears sportier, clearer, and more versatile.

-- Purple feels more independent, eye-catching, and emotional.
+- Purple appears more distinctive, striking, and emotional.

-Both models share the same basic idea: compact GMT, strong impact, good wearability, and a clear signature.
-The choice here is therefore not a question of better or worse, but of character.
+Both models share the same basic idea: compact GMT, strong presence, good wearability, and a clear signature.
+The decision here is therefore not a question of better or worse, but of character.

 My impression

-In my view, Venezianico has done many things right with the new Nereide GMT 39.
-The watch hasn’t just become smaller, but more harmonious.
-That’s exactly what makes it interesting.
-It offers function, character, and wearability in a way that simply makes more sense for many wrists than the usual larger GMT formats.
+In my opinion, Venezianico has done a lot right with the new Nereide GMT 39.
+The watch has not just become smaller, but more coherent.
+This is precisely what makes it interesting.
+It offers function, character, and wearability in a form that is simply more sensible for many wrists than the usual larger GMT formats.

-Above all, it shows that a modern GMT doesn’t have to feel cold or sterile.
-Especially the new colors give the model a strong, unique identity.
-And that’s usually what sticks with you longer than just pure specs.
+Above all, however, it shows that a modern GMT does not have to appear cool or sterile.
+Especially the new colors give the model a strong individual identity.
+And in the end, that usually leaves a longer-lasting impression than mere spec sheets.

-If you have any questions or are unsure whether to choose Blue, Purple, or Grand Tour, feel free to write me directly at info@watchdavid.shop, use the contact form, or the chat at the bottom right.
-I’m happy to help you find the watch that truly suits your wrist, your taste, and your budget.
+If you still have questions or are unsure about choosing between blue, purple, or Grand Tour, feel free to email me directly at info@watchdavid.shop, use the contact form, or the chat on the bottom right.
+I will gladly help you find the watch that truly suits your wrist, your taste, and your budget.

-And if a model basically fits but the price still matters: On the product pages, you can send me a price offer directly.
+And if a model fundamentally fits, but the price still plays a role: on the product pages, you can directly send me a price suggestion.

 About me

 My name is David Drilling, founder of WATCHDAVID.
-Since 2018, I have been deeply involved with watches and have had thousands of models in front of the camera, in direct comparison, and many of them on my wrist.
-I don’t just photograph, test, and classify watches based on their specs, but on what really matters in everyday life: wearability, impact, quality, character, and long-term enjoyment.
-This experience is exactly what the classification on this page is based on.
+Since 2018, I have been intensely involved with watches and have had thousands of models in front of the camera, in direct comparison, and many of them on my wrist.
+I photograph, test, and categorize watches not just by their spec sheet, but by what truly defines them in everyday life: wearability, impact, quality, character, and long-term enjoyment.
+This experience is also the basis for the classification on this page.

-This selection is carefully curated.
-If you want to browse further, you’ll find more Venezianico watches in my shop, as well as many other distinctive models in various sizes, colors, and styles.
+This selection is consciously curated.
+If you would like to browse further, you will find more Venezianico watches in my shop, as well as many other characterful models in various sizes, colors, and styles.

 Share: